Divvy Homes secures $110M Series C to help renters become homeowners – TechCrunch

 Divvy claims to be different from other real estate tech companies in that it aims to digitize “the archaic, data-heavy processes buyers encounter along the way.”
 It works with renters who want to become homeowners by buying the home they want and renting it back to them for three years “while [they build] the savings needed to own it themselves.”

 Rather than buy homes and look for renters, the company does the opposite.
-Customers pick out a home and Divvy purchases it on their behalf with the renter contributing an initial 1-2 percent of the home value.
+Customers pick out a home and Divvy purchases it on their behalf with the renter contributing an initial 1-2% of the home value.
 They move in at closing, and pay one monthly amount.
-Part of that money is a “market-rate” rent and about 25 percent goes toward building up their savings in the house so they can put a down payment (estimated at 10 percent value of the home) on to purchase from Divvy later.
+Part of that money is a “market-rate” rent and about 25% goes toward building up their savings in the house so they can put a down payment (estimated at 10% value of the home) on to purchase from Divvy later.
 The renters can choose to cash out their equity or purchase the home before the three years are up, if they choose.
 They also have the option to re-up their contract if needed, to take a bit longer to save up for a larger down payment.

-Divvy started buying homes in the first half of 2018 and so far, the company is seeing nearly half of those renters buying back the homes.
+Divvy started buying homes in the first half of 2018; so far, the company is seeing nearly half of those renters buying back the homes.

 “Even the most experienced players in the space, maybe have low single-digit buyback rates so it’s definitely quite a bit higher than what the rest of the industry is seeing,” Hefets told TechCrunch.